 To replace the dedicated effort of long time projects coordinator Howard English, who passed away in June of 1991, the Goldstream Volunteer Salmonid Enhancement Association was formed.
 The GVSEA operates under the umbrella of the ACS and is one of our member clubs.

 In 2015 and 2016 the ACS conducted angler activity assessments in Statistical Areas 19 and 20 from Oak Bay to Sooke.
 These involved intensive boat trailer counts at local ramps to determine both angler activity profiles through the day and total angler effort.
-The purpose of this program is to better refine recreational catch estimates as determined by the creel survey program.
-It is expected that this will be continued in 2017 with the financial assistance of the DFO.
+The purpose of this program was to better refine recreational catch estimates as determined by the creel survey program.

 The ACS currently operates with its eleven member organizations within the Capital Regional District of southern Vancouver Island, as follows: